Is your toddler ready to start potty training?

 - They recognise (and don’t like) when they have a wet or soiled nappy

-- They understand when they are having a bowl or bladder movement and will pause what they are doing to let you know
+- They understand when they are having a bowel or bladder movement and will pause what they are doing to let you know

 - Their nappies are dryer and the gaps between wetting is at least an hour

-- They seek a quiet place or fidget when they are having a bowl or bladder movement
+- They seek a quiet place or fidget when they are having a bowel or bladder movement

 National Nursery Manager, Heidi advises: “A top tip for our parents, is to start potty training in the warmer summer season.
 Parents can find this easier, as there are fewer clothes to change and washed clothes dry more quickly.”

 Once you’re feeling confident that your toddler is ready to start, try potty training when there are no big changes to your family’s routine.